UndefinedCpp/HackThis/README.md

 Then you got the wrong way - or you'd better learn some hacking skills and tools.

-# If you think it's good, please STAR and WATCH!
+## If you think it's good, please STAR!
+(All i need is your support!)
-# If you find any bugs which will break the balance, please tell me via issues!
+## Any bug reports please send to issues!